-"A couple minutes later, another car carrying three more men stopped and two of them got out and started beating up on Ernie and myself.
+"A couple minutes later, another car carrying three more men stopped and two of them on Ernie and myself.
 One Street.

-Two Notre Dame Sophomor-knocked Ernie to the ground es were beaten at gun point while the other stomped on his
+Two Notre Dame Sophomor- knocked Ernie to the ground es were beaten at gun point while the other stomped on his